savyo96/js-basics-variables-lab-re-coded-erbil-2018/README.md

 ## Instructions
 Ok, so this is your first lab.
 You'll notice a few new things in this lesson that we haven't encountered before.
 Don't worry, we'll walk you through them.

-### Tests...
-The first new thing you'll notice is tests.
-When we want to run an experiment, we need to develop a hypothesis and we need to test it.
+### Tests...d to test it.
 In programming, we run tests serve as our experiment to verify that programs behave the way we think they do.
-Tests help us identify bugs, and they give us a sense of the health of our applications.
+Tests help us identify bugs, and they give us a sense of the health of our a.

 Here, we use tests as teaching tools.
 Just like in a normal coding environment, we use tests to describe the program's behavior.
 You are in charge of getting the tests to pass.